hpgrahsl/kryptonite-for-kafka/README.md

 ## Overview

-Kryptonite is a library to do field-level cryptography for records on their way into and out of [Apache Kafka®](https://kafka.apache.org/).
-Currently, it targets two main use cases:
+Kryptonite for Kafka is a library to do field-level cryptography for records on their way into and out of [Apache Kafka®](https://kafka.apache.org/).
+Currently, it targets three main use cases:

 1. [data integration scenarios](connect-transform-kryptonite/README.md) based on [Kafka Connect](https://kafka.apache.org/documentation/#connect) by means of a turn-key ready [transformation](https://kafka.apache.org/documentation/#connect_transforms) (SMT) to run encryption / decryption operations on selected fields of records with or without schema
 2. [stream processing scenarios](ksqldb-udfs-kryptonite/README.md) based on [ksqlDB](https://ksqlDB.io) by providing custom [user-defined functions](https://docs.ksqldb.io/en/latest/reference/user-defined-functions/) (UDF) to encrypt / decrypt selected data columns in STREAMs and TABLEs respectively
+3. [cross language/runtime scenarios](funqy-http-kryptonite/README.md) by running a co-located [Quarkus](http://quarkus.io) [Funqy](https://quarkus.io/guides/funqy) service exposing a lightweight web API to encrypt / decrypt payloads, or fields thereof, from any client application talking HTTP.

 ### Build, Installation and Deployment